Roqett/Roqett/README.md

 This account contains software, hardware, and experimental systems.

-We don't take any guff from swine,...it's a sound store with the finest equipment.
+...it's a sound store with the finest equipment.
 Nothing
 dinky.
-#owlfreezone

 ---

 ## Active Projects

 - OpenClaw — system architecture and AI orchestration

 - Open Notebook — experiments and research

 - Redline - the Great wall against agentic loopiness.

-- intent-Kompressor: for High-Entropy Input Reduction
+- intent-Kompressor: for High-Entropy Input Reduction.

 - Inseasonal, an app .. sneaking in radical health'n'enviro outcomes to gracious living..on the go, in a hurry..

 - A Robotics project : DesertRat customisation to Fine tune common-sense LeGuin-style nous : enabling Robbie to > drive/fix/grow/McGyver > anything : a priceless package.

 - A kitchen appliance to make synthetically triggered epigenetic compromise a historical glitch.

-- the DeadManSwitchDAOZK.. a real incorruptible insurance policy for progress
+- the DeadManSwitchDAOZK.. a real incorruptible insurance policy for progress.

 - Krastle/Balanctir: an autonomous agentic framework for decentralised, high-performance domestic nodes.

-- 5minutewakeup : a Percussive therapy protocol optimising lymph flow and neural wakefulness.
+- 7minutewakeup : a Percussive therapy protocol optimising lymph flow and neural wakefulness.

 - Roqbury : drinkable 0.05 Eth organic wine that is the 1st of its ilk to taste like wine.

-- Wine2.0 ..a new section/shelf/revolution
+- Wine2.0 ..a new section/shelf/revolution.

 - ADHD : A Curative protocol ?  :researching a Biphasic Neuro-Restructuring Framework for Executive Autonomy and Hard-Coding Plasticity.

-- Bongo - An edge-native drummer more into the groove than Ringo
+- Bongo - An edge-native drummer more into the groove than Ringo.
 ---

 ## Categories